 What Can I Do With a Psychology Major?

-There are many careers open to psychology majors!
+There are many careers open to psychology majors.
 Some (such as counselor and licensed psychologist) require graduate degrees (masters or doctorate).
 Others (such as child life specialist and human resources) are accessible with just a bachelor's.
-Keep in mind that psychology is a broad field: only half of psychologists work in counseling/clinical areas, while the remainder are spread across areas as diverse as neuropsychology, human factors, and psychometrics, just to name a few!
+Keep in mind that psychology is a broad field: only half of psychologists work in counseling/clinical areas, while the remainder are spread across areas as diverse as neuropsychology, human factors in product development, and psychometrics, just to name a few.
 Our graduates have found themselves in many places following graduation, including graduate programs in psychology, counseling, and occupational therapy, in law school, and in a variety of human services-related settings, from mental health to social and medical services to religious ministries.
 Business and industry desire psychology majors in fields like advertising, public relations, human resources, sales, and more.
 Career options for psychology majors are virtually unlimited.

 Some of our recent graduates include: